ctf/taskforce.sus.mcgill.ca/computers.md

 Locations
 ---------

-At present, we are mainly located in the Burnside basement.
+At present, we are mainly located in Burnside basement, with 14 computers in the hallway, 24 computers in each of 1B16 and 1B17, and 12 computers in 1B18.
 Additional remote stations of between 6 and 14 computers can be found in:

 * Duff Microbiology,
 * Maass Chemistry,
 * Rutherford Physics, and
-* Stewart Biology
+* Stewart Biology.

 Computer lab rules
 ------------------